gibranfsh/cinema-sea-fullstack/README.md

 ## Introduction
 Welcome to Cinema SEA, the rising star in the movie theater industry!
 With our app, you can effortlessly browse through an extensive collection of movies at your fingertips.
 Enjoy the convenience of selecting showtimes, choosing your preferred seats, and securing your reservations in a matter of seconds.
 Say goodbye to waiting in line and hello to a seamless moviegoing experience!

-## Configuration for environment variables
-If you need it fast, you can follow my installation steps (after this section) and just copy it, I put the source-code of the `.env` files there.
-Or you just can copy the `.env.example` file to your new `.env` file, there is two `.env.example` file, that is located in the root folder, and on the react folder, just copy it and paste it in your `.env` file.

 ## Apology
 First I want to say sorry because the front-end is not responsive yet because I started this project sooo late :(, I only have like 7 days to make this project (designing UI/UX using figma and also implementing the front-end and back-end side), so I hope you make natural of it xD

 ## BEFORE CONTINUING
 This project was built using PHP, Laravel, and React, it is very recommended to ensure that you have PHP, Composer, Laravel, Node.js (for npm) properly installed and set up before proceeding with the project.
 There are various resources available that provide detailed instructions on installing these dependencies.
 One common approach is to use XAMPP, which simplifies the installation process.

 Please note that setting up the development environment may vary depending on your operating system and personal preferences.
 It is important to choose a method that aligns with your requirements and follow the appropriate installation instructions.

+## Configuration for environment variables
+You can follow my installation steps (after this section), I put the source-code of the `.env` files there.

-## Installation
+## Installations
 1. Clone Repository
 ```
 git clone https://github.com/gibranfsh/cinema-sea-fullstack.git